stephenbradshaw/stephenbradshaw.github.io/_posts/2025-10-02-abusing-cloud-services-for-c2.markdown

   <img width="500" height="500" src="/assets/img/cloud_puppet_master.png" alt="Cloud Puppet Master">
 </p>

+# Introduction

-Last weekend, I presented at [BSides Canberra](https://www.bsidesau.com.au/) on abusing native cloud services for high reputation redirectors for Command and Control (C2) systems.
-The talk discussed the high reputation redirector concept, why they are used in Command and Control designs, and talked about a number of different native cloud services from AWS, Azure and GCP that could be used to create these redirectors.
+Last weekend, I presented at [BSides Canberra](https://www.bsidesau.com.au/) on the topic of abusing native cloud services for Command and Control (C2).
+The talk discussed the concept of the high reputation redirector, why these are used in Command and Control designs, and listed a number of ways to create these redirectors using native cloud services from AWS, Azure and GCP.

 The slides from the presesntation are shared [here](https://github.com/stephenbradshaw/pentesting_stuff/blob/master/presentations/Abusing_Cloud_Services_for_C2_slides.pdf), and at some point in the near future the recording of the talk will be released on the [BSides Canberra YouTube channel](https://www.youtube.com/@bsidescanberra9688).
 I will update the post with a direct link to the talk once its available.

-Given that I have been working on this subject since late 2023, and have all the relevant information scattered across multiple posts here, I thought I would do a single summary post to organise everything and make specific information easier to find.
+Given that I have been working on this subject since late 2023 and the various content I have written is scattered across multiple posts, I thought I would do a single summary post to organise everything and make specific information easier to find.

-This post will explain the cloud fronting concept, list the various applicable cloud services that can be used, and will provide a direct link to posts that provides implementation detail for that service.
-Some of the information below providing high level context or descriptions will be reproduced here from the original posts, so be aware you might see some repeated information that you can skip over once you follow through to the individual entries in the series.
+This post will explain the concept of using a high reputation redirector for C2, will list the various applicable cloud services that can be used, and will provide direct links to detailed posts where applicable.
+Some of the summary information below will be reproduced here from the original posts, so be aware you might see some repeated information from individual entries in the series.

 # Why do we use high reputation redirectors in Command and Control designs?